Charge-4e supercurrent in a two-dimensional InAs-Al superconductor-semiconductor heterostructure: Results and Discussion

 \subsection{Ac and dc Josephson effect from a SQUID}

-Next, we exploit the interference between the two junctions when both carry a finite supercurrent.
-In order to isolate the contribution of the second harmonic to the emission spectrum, we require two conditions: (i) the flux is to be set to $\Phi_{\rm ext}=\Phi_0 / 2$, and (ii), the JJs are gate-tuned into balance, such that $c_{\rm 1,\rm JJ_1}=c_{1,\rm JJ_2}$.
+Next, we exploit the interference between the two junctions when both carry a finite supercurrent in order to realize an effective Josephson element with negligible first harmonic component.
+We require two conditions: (i) the flux is to be set to $\Phi_{\rm ext}=\Phi_0 / 2$, and (ii), the JJs are gate-tuned into balance, such that $c_{\rm 1,\rm JJ_1}=c_{1,\rm JJ_2}$.
 The key challenge in the experiment is the balancing of the junctions.
 As a solution, we adopt an approach proposed in~\cite{Souto2022} that is based on the observation that $ I_{\rm c}$ for the forward and reverse current-bias directions, $I_{c,+}$ and $I_{c,-}$, is mismatched, unless both junctions are balanced and $\Phi_{\rm ext}=n\Phi_0 / 2$ with n being an integer.
-To balance the SQUID, we then look at regions in gate voltage without diode effect, meaning $I_{c,+}$ and $I_{c,-}$ are equal (symmetric junctions).
+To balance the SQUID, we look at regions in gate voltage without diode effect, meaning $I_{c,+}$ and $I_{c,-}$ are equal (symmetric junctions).

 In Fig.~\ref{fig:Fig3} we measure the SQUID in three different configurations.
 Firstly, we fix the gate voltages such that the junctions are symmetric and sweep $ \Phi_{\rm ext} $.
 Secondly, we fix $V_{\text{G2}}$ and sweep $V_{\text{G1}}$ at $\Phi_{\rm ext}=\Phi_0 / 2$.
 Finally, we fix the gate voltages and sweep $ \Phi_{\rm ext} $ in the case of asymmetric junctions.